hanane-issa/python-crash-course/Module_5/data_visualization_v2.md

 This module assumes that you have gone through module 4 and learned how to load data and handle a dataframe in Python.

-# Data visualization with Matpotlib and Seaborn
+# Data visualization with Matplotlib and Seaborn

 To get started, in your Jupyter notebook or your Python environment, import the necessary packages: